matthewwardrop/python-qubricks/docs/quickstart.rst

 This is a simple system which can be analytically solved.
-Evolution under this Hamiltonian will lead to the electron’s spin gyrating around an axis between Z and X (i.e. at an angle :math:`\theta = \tan^{-1}(B_z/J_x)` from the x-axis) at a frequency of :math:`2\sqrt{B_z^2 + B_x^2}`.
+Evolution under this Hamiltonian will lead to the electron's spin gyrating around an axis between Z and X (i.e. at an angle :math:`\theta = \tan^{-1}(B_z/J_x)` from the x-axis) at a frequency of :math:`2\sqrt{B_z^2 + B_x^2}`.
 The effect of high frequency noise in :math:`B_x` is to progressively increase the mixedness in the Z